 The Council must provide the information within 40 days of receipt of your request.
 However the 'clock' does not start until we have received all the relevant information, the fee and proof of your identity.

-What should I do if the information is wrong?
+What to do if the information is wrong

 You must write to us telling us what data is incorrect and detailing what action you wish us to take.